 There’s no denying that evidence of bankruptcy can make it difficult to secure a mortgage.

-But there are lots of niche mortgage providers out there who have more flexible lending criteria and are happy to take on home movers with previous credit issues.
-It’s our job to help you track down these companies, identify the right deal, and put together a winning application so you can move into your next chapter with complete confidence.
+But there are lots of niche mortgage providers out there who have more flexible lending criteria and are happy to take on home movers with previous credit issues, providing the mortgage approval they need.
+It’s our job to help you track down these companies, identifying the right deal despite poor credit reports, putting together a winning application so you can move into your next chapter with complete confidence.

 Things to consider when moving between properties